packagist/bitbucket-api/docs/examples/authentication.md

   ```

 ### OAuth1 authorization
-This library comes with a `OAuthListener` which will sign all requests for you.
+This library comes with a `OAuthPlugin` which will sign all requests for you.
 All you need to do is to attach the listener to
 http client with oauth credentials before making a request.

 #### OAuth1 1-legged